 - the concepts of historical thinking

 - the historical inquiry process

 - locating information on the computer

 - the difference between primary and secondary sources

-- how to record a video

-- students should watch some Heritage Minutes to familiarize themselves with the short films https://www.historicacanada.ca/heritageminutes

 Please note:

 It is beneficial for students to know that in the early 1800s, five Black families settled along McGregor's Creek in the tiny town of Chatham, then known as "the Forks".
 The village soon became a haven for runaway slaves who were escaping slavery and oppression in the United States.
 By 1850, a third of Chatham's population was Black.